 “I first joined to play football for a team run by the Club.
 Then I started playing bowls in competitions for novices… and caught the bug!”

-For 50 years, the limited company had their business account with a high street bank.
+For 50 years, the limited company had their business bank account with a high street bank.
 Disappointed with branch closures and charges for every service, David moved the account to Tide.

 “I looked around for an account where we could save money and that was totally accessible.
 I came up with Tide.
 I like the instant information, and the customer service is excellent.”